 The captivating act needs to be rewarded.
 Shook hands with the soldier but the hand felt soft.
 Could this be G.I.
 Jane ?

 Although we were at London Eye, we didn’t take a ride in it.
 We haven’t done so and will probably not be doing it in the near future.
 Not only is the ticket expansive, the crowd is just ridicalous.
-Anyway, for the skyline of London, we’ve done that from the air via flight coming into London City Airport, The Shard, Sky Garden, and of-course from Tate Modern which we consider the best venue on ground.
+Anyway, for the skyline of London, we’ve done that from air, via flight coming into London City Airport, The Shard, Sky Garden, and of-course from Tate Modern which we consider the best venue on ground and for FREE.

 The lines for London Eye.